VedantiAHattarki/ai-ml-internship/README.md

 ## Environment Variables

-The project uses `.env` for configuration.
+The project uses a `.env` file for configuration.

 Example `.env` file: